MPvHarmelen/Freevle/README.md

 ### Development

-To install the CyGy software on a development server you pretty much just have to set up Python, Django and edit the `personalsettings.py.ORG` accordingly.
+To install the Schoolr software on a development server you pretty much just have to set up Python, Django and edit the `personalsettings.py.ORG` accordingly.
 You'll want to copy it and rename the copy to `personalsettings.py`.
 After that you have to edit the following options: